Canada West Universities Athletic Association: Future expansion

-In 2012 the conference declared they would not take applications from new schools, as Canada West approved a bid from Grant MacEwan University (Now rebranded as MacEwan University) in 2013.
+In 2012 the conference declared they would not take applications from new schools, as Canada West approved a bid from Grant MacEwan University (now rebranded as MacEwan University) in 2013.

 Scholarships, UBC, Simon Fraser University, and the NAIA

 In May 2005, UBC made a formal bid to join the NCAA, but decided in April 2011 to remain a part of Canada West Athletics.
 See the UBC article for more details.

-Simon Fraser (known as the SFU Clan) did not compete in what is now known as U Sports until 2002, after a failed attempt to join the U.S. NCAA.
-On July 10, 2009, the NCAA accepted SFU's bid to join NCAA Division II in the 2011–2012 season.
+Simon Fraser University (then known as the SFU Clan before changing to the Red Leafs in 2022) did not compete in what is now known as U Sports until 2002, after a failed attempt to join the U.S. NCAA.
+On July 10, 2009, the NCAA accepted SFU's bid to join NCAA Division II in the 2011–12 season.
 Canada West proceeded as a 13-team, 14 member conference for 2010–11, with the inclusion of UBC-Okanagan as a non-competing, probationary member for 2010–11, in time to begin competition (pending summer 2011 CIS approval) for the 2011–12 season.
-In May 2011 Mount Royal was awarded Canada West membership, effective Sept.
-2011, with competition to begin in the 2012–13 season.
-In May 2013 MacEwan (Formally Grant MacEwan) approved as a 17th Canada West member starting in the 2013–2014 season.
+In May 2011, Mount Royal was awarded Canada West membership, effective September 2011, with competition to begin in the 2012–13 season.
+In May 2013, MacEwan (Formally Grant MacEwan) approved as a 17th Canada West member starting in the 2013–14 season.

 From its inception in 1965, Simon Fraser competed in the NAIA to allow "full ride" scholarships.
 Canadian schools did not allow any form of scholarships until the late 1980s.
 SFU was forced to leave the NAIA in many sports due to schools in the Northwest US shifting to the NCAA.
 Until 2009, the NCAA limited membership to schools based in the U.S. Some Simon Fraser teams still competed in the U.S. before the school moved to the NCAA, and their men's wrestling program competed in the then-CIS and the NAIA.
 UBC has several of its programs (baseball, golf, outdoor track and field and softball) compete in the NAIA.